 Looking for some fun holiday websites for your students?
 Here are a few of our favorites, both old and new.

-Watch Santa feed two of his reindeer during this holiday time.
+Watch Santa feed two of his reindeer during this holiday time on the Reindeer Cam.

 This easy-to-use website allows you to virtually cut folded paper and preview the snowflake.
 Whether you have students create a flake and then write a story of the flake’s travels or whether you have them incorporate specific mathematical features (rhombus, trapezoid, triangle, etc.), this site will be a fun start.